 Displaying active committee roster as of 09/26/2023.
 Last retrieved on 09/26/2023.
 Members can log in and refresh the page to view full contact information for committee members.

 The committee will consist of 10 to 15 members, a board liaison, and will be led by a chair.

 Current review group procedures are documented in an informal round table procedure manual.
 The committee will craft their procedures and publish them here in the future.

 The Rainbow Round Table (formerly GLBTRT) Reviews Committee was charged at the November 2013 GLBTRT Board meeting.
 Book reviews were published in the organization's newsletter since the late 1990s.
 These reviews were written by an ad hoc group of members and edited by the newsletter editor and later a reviews editor.

-- 2007 reviews were posted on the new GLBTRT Blog, the group becomes an ad hoc sub group of the round table newsletter committee.
+- 2007 - Reviews were posted on the new GLBTRT Blog, the group became an ad hoc sub group of the round table Newsletter Committee.

-- Summer 2010 Google Analytics is used to gather traffic data Web Committee reports.
+- Summer 2010 - Google Analytics was used to gather traffic data for Web Committee reports.

-- Summer 2010 notifications of all new posts to GLBT Reviews blog are automatically shared on the GLBTRT Feed (Facebook, Twitter, MySpace).
+- Summer 2010 - Notifications of all new posts to GLBT Reviews blog were automatically shared on the GLBTRT Feed (Facebook, Twitter, MySpace).

-- November 2013 the GLBT Round Table Reviews Committee is charged at the November 2013 GLBTRT Board meeting as a standing committee of the round table.
+- November 2013 - The GLBT Round Table Reviews Committee was charged at the November 2013 GLBTRT Board meeting as a standing committee of the round table.

-- July 2014 the GLBT Round Table Reviews Committee begins work as a standing committee.
+- July 2014 - The GLBT Round Table Reviews Committee began work as a standing committee.